-Do you love music?
 Are you interested in playing music in college?
-At Grinnell, all Music department offerings (including free weekly lessons!) are available to all students, regardless of major.
+At Grinnell, all music department offerings (including free weekly lessons!) are available to all students, regardless of major.
 And our music department offers 13 faculty-led ensembles covering a wide variety of musical styles from around the world!
-During your visit to campus, you are more than welcome to shadow a few minutes or the entirety of a music rehearsal with the Grinnell Jazz Ensemble, the Grinnell Latin American Ensemble, Grinnell Singers, or the Grinnell Symphony Orchestra.
+During your visit to campus, you are more than welcome to shadow a few minutes or the entirety of a music rehearsal with the Grinnell Jazz Ensemble, Grinnell Singers, or the Grinnell Symphony Orchestra.

 Interested in the theatre arts?
 Come and see Grinnell theatre and dance in person!
-We invite you to observe a rehearsal of one of our main-stage spring semester shows at Grinnell: Red Velvet directed by Lesley Delmenico (January, February, and March) and Dance Nation directed by Irma Mayorga (March and April), or Dance Ensemble's Salt Marsh Suite.
+We invite you to observe a rehearsal of one of our main-stage Fall semester shows at Grinnell: Red Velvet directed by Lesley Delmenico (January, February, and March) and Dance Nation directed by Irma Mayorga (March and April), or Dance Ensemble’s Two Feet and Ready to Explore.
 If you are interested in acting, dancing, choreographing, directing, writing, set design, light, sound, costume construction, or stage management while you are in college, this is an opportunity you don't want to miss!
-Theatre rehearsals begin at 7 p.m., Sunday through Thursday, in the Bucksbaum Center for the Arts in Flanagan Theatre; dance rehearsals are from 4:30–6:30 p.m., Monday through Thursday in the Bucksbaum Center for the Arts Dance Studio, Room 181.
+Theatre rehearsals begin at 7 p.m., Sunday through Thursday, in the Bucksbaum Center for the Arts in Roberts Theatre; dance rehearsals are from 4:30–6:30 p.m., Monday through Thursday in the Bucksbaum Center for the Arts Dance Studio, Room 181.